Past Core Courses

 The Electives Handbook

 Looking for a good elective?
 Following our own belief that Honors students are often the very best resource for other Honors students, the Honors Program staff has collected recommendations of Honors students' favorite non-honors courses.
-Below is a handbook with course recommendations and comments from other Honors students regarding what they loved about the course and who else might be interested in such a topic.
+Check out this handbook with course recommendations and comments from other Honors students regarding what they loved about the course and who else might be interested in such a topic.
+You might also check out UAA Advising's list of recommended courses.

 Have you taken an amazing non-honors course lately that you would recommend to other Honors students?
 Email Laura at firstname.lastname@example.org and let her know.
 She'll add it to the handbook.